surifirstpin/biplus_documentation/docs/DataRun.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/ec488bd0bf7e068232945138e9ea20c018d013fa/images/pivot1.png)

+## Hide data in pivot

+To hide pivoted data in report, choose pivot hide first ( 1st column data in list) or choose pivot hide last( last column data in a list) in data section under datasets.

 ## Pin or Remove Pin

 To freeze the column field values while scrolling the data to right or left, click on **Pin** in field drop down provided and to release the same click on **Remove Pin.**